TandohAnthonyNwiAckah/mynotes/README.md

 # BACKEND PART

 For the backend to work perfectly, the following should be followed.
 Make sure ```ASP.Net Core SDK``` is downloaded on your system.
+Chnage the ConnectionStrings in the appsettings to match your own.

 ### Test the version of ASP.DOTNET CORE

 ```bash
 dotnet --version
 ```

-### Run the Backend locally using the below command
+Navigate to the backend folder  and run the below command
 ```bash
 dotnet run
 ```